mitchki/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

 I have both Python 2 and 3 installed.
-Because I wasn't sure which I'd need.
+Because I wasn't sure which I'd need. -- that was on my Windows machine On my new ubuntu box, I have Python 2.7.11

 ###Q2.
 Which Python Version Installed